- River Boat

 - Price from

-Summary : Explore Rio Negro's lush rainforest as far north as the Rio Branco, a wilderness tributary of the Amazon.
-Cruise the mighty Amazon River observing exotic flora and fauna in a remote part of the Amazon that is virtually uninhabited and rarely visited.
-Over several days, gradually explore over 200 miles of pristine rainforest sighting monkeys, parrots, toucans, and possibly sloths and pink dolphins.
-Enjoy some of the most untouched rainforest in all of the Amazon and one of the least inhabited places on the planet aboard the only cruise boat exploring the far reaches of Central Amazon's Ecological Corridor.
+Summary : Explore Rio Negro's lush rainforests and wild tributaries of the Amazon.
+Cruise the mighty Amazon River observing exotic flora and fauna in remote parts of the Amazon that are virtually uninhabited and rarely visited.
+Over several days, gradually explore miles of pristine rainforest sighting monkeys, parrots, toucans, and possibly sloths and pink dolphins.
+Enjoy some of the most untouched rainforest in all of the Amazon and one of the least inhabited places on the planet exploring the far reaches of Central Amazon's Ecological Corridor.

 Early in the morning, explore the rainforest along the water's edge in the launches.
 Listen and watch for howler monkeys along with a morning serenade of toucans.
 Walk in the forest with knowledgeable guides to learn about the rainforest's unique flora and fauna.
 Enjoy a refreshing afternoon swim.
 Explore the forest at sunset in launches and listen to an evening chorus of birds and frogs.

 Explore the waking forest and observe its early morning sights and sounds.
 Keep on the lookout for monkeys.
 Choose a walk in the forest or a launch excursion to experience more of the rainforest.
 Enjoy the night sky from the cruising vessel and marvel at the tremendous amount of stars.